-"From my coaching experience, I have found that most leaders do not understand that all persuasive communications are based on three essential techniques — character, argument, and feeling.
+"From my coaching experience, I have found that many leaders do not understand that all persuasive communications are based on three essential modes — character, argument, and emotion.
 Based on years of research and coaching, my book will explain how persuasion works and how you can master it in any setting."

 From the Introduction to The Rules of Persuasion:

 In a memorable scene from Kevin McDonald’s 2006 film, The Last King of Scotland, the Ugandan dictator Idi Amin explodes in anger at his personal physician Nicholas Garrigan for allowing him to expel all of the Asian nationals from the country.
 A hysterical Amin chastises Garrigan for not telling him to leave the Asians in peace.
-The terrified Garrigan defends himself by reminding Amin about his clear warnings that the expulsion would bring dire consequences and that the international press would condemn Amin mercilessly.
+The terrified Garrigan defends himself by reminding Amin about the emphatic warning Garrigan had given that the expulsion would bring dire consequences and that the international press would condemn Amin mercilessly.
 Yes, says Amin, you told me all of these things, “but you did not persuade me, Nicholas.
 You did not persuade me.”

-Together, we will look at persuasion through what is at the same time a very old and a very new perspective.
+Together, we will look at persuasion through what are at the same time very old and very new perspectives.
 The basic rules I will explain were first articulated by the philosopher Aristotle over two-thousand years ago in a work called, the Rhetoric.
-This book by the foremost thinker the Western world has ever known is a guide to how language and persuasion work.
+This book by one of the foremost thinker the Western world has ever known is a guide to how language and persuasion work.
 Contained within it is a simple claim with profound implications.

-Persuasion, Aristotle believes, works through three specific means: character, emotion, and argument.
+Persuasion, Aristotle believed, works through three specific modes: character, argument, and emotion.
 For centuries, Aristotle’s words inspired analysis, inquiry, and debate and were a key part of all formal education across the Western world.
 However, in the second half of the 20th Century, the study of rhetoric disappeared from primary and secondary education and became an esoteric topic for specialists in Classics, philosophy, and logic.
 There are pedagogical and philosophical reasons for this disappearance, and I will discuss them in my chapter on the dark side of persuasion.
-However, Aristotle's fundamental insight about the three essential elements of persuasion is as true today as it was over 2,000 years ago.
+However, Aristotle's fundamental insights about the three essential elements of persuasion are as true today as they were over 2,000 years ago.

 This book is your guide into Aristotle's discoveries updated for our time.
 It is not meant solely for an academic audience.
 Unlike other many books on the subject, I will not talk about esoteric terms of rhetoric that are of little interest even to specialists, much less to a general reader.
 I do not think you need to know what asyndeton and metonymy are to understand persuasion, or that there were five elements to classical oratory.
 Instead, we’ll look at how persuasion works all around us, through the various means of communication that make up our past and present worlds.